oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 ### Objectives:

-* Learn how to use Vision SDKs to communicate with our Vision service endpoints.
+* Learn how to use Vision Python SDK to communicate with our Vision service endpoints.

 <!-- ### Prerequisites:
 * Familiar with Python programming is required
-* Have a Python environment ready in local
-* Familiar with local editing tools, vi and nano
+* Familiar with local editing tools, vi and nano -->
-* Installed with Python libraries: `oci` and `requests` -->

 ## **TASK 1:** Setup API Signing Key and Config File
-**Prerequisite: Before you generate a key pair, create the .oci directory in your home directory to store the credentials.**

 Mac OS / Linux:

 ```
-<copy>mkdir ~/.oci</copy>
+mkdir ~/.oci
 ```
 Windows:
 ```
-<copy>mkdir %HOMEDRIVE%%HOMEPATH%\.oci</copy>
+mkdir %HOMEDRIVE%%HOMEPATH%\.oci
 ```

 Generate an API signing key pair